hmatheisen/WatsonTelegram/README.md

     npm start
     ```

-You can now interact with your Watson Conversation service via Telegram !
+You can now interact with your Watson Conversation service via Telegram !!

 *I am having some trouple deploying the app to IBM Cloud, for some reason it crashes constantly.
-This maybe linked to the node-telegram-bot-api. \
+This may be linked to the node-telegram-bot-api. \
 I am currently working on a fix*